emhart/10-simple-rules-data-storage/manuscript/manuscript.md

  - Should the data used for analysis be prepared once, or re-generated from the raw data each time (and what difference would this choice make for storage, computing requirements, and reproducibility)?
- - Will manual corrections be necessary (as opposed to programmatic approaches)?
+ - Can manual corrections be avoided in favor of programmatic approaches?
  - How will changes to the data be tracked, and where will these tracked changes be logged?
  - Will the final data be released, and if so, in what format?